 Melt butter and add the flour and whisk almost constantly for around 30 minutes.
 You do NOT want this to burn.
 It'll smell bad, and more importantly, it'll taste bad.
 We don't do bad tasting things around here.

-Your roux will be ready when it turns into a deep caramel color.
+- Your roux will be ready when it turns into a deep caramel/milk chocolate color.

-Important to note, you need to precook the okra before you just dump it in the gluten-free gumbo.
-If you cook it directly into your current mixture, you'll be left with a very off-putting, stringy, snot-like thing that nobody wants.
+Important to note, you need to precook the okra before you just dump it in this gluten-free gumbo.
+If you cook it directly into your current gumbo mixture, you'll be left with a very off-putting, stringy, snot-like thing that nobody wants.
 It won't be nice.

-Just roast it in the oven at 425° for about 20 minutes while the veggies and sausage simmer.
-Add it into the gumbo when you add the shrimp and crab at the end.
+Just roast it in the oven at 425° for about 20 minutes while you work on the roux.
+Add it into the gumbo when you add the shrimp at the end.

 Serving Ideas

-I serve gluten-free gumbo over white rice for Blake and the girls.
+I serve gluten-free gumbo over cooked white rice for my husband and the girls.
 I used cauliflower rice, and it was amazing.
 We all went back for seconds.
 And, this makes enough for leftovers for the next day, which might just taste even better!

 It's also a popular thing to serve gumbo with potato salad.
 I have a fantastic recipe.
-Click here to see it!
+You should try it.

 You can also serve is with a simple green salad and a slice of easy beer bread!